A Pawfect Life

 22/08/2023

-Ever wondered why most free living dogs (dogs that belong to no one) seem to get on with most other animals and people?
+Ever wondered why most free living or street dogs (dogs that belong to no one) seem to get on with most other animals and people?
 They don't have separation anxiety or destructive behaviours?
 They read each other's body language really well and may avoid conflict better than our pets?

 This could be due to CHOICE - something that pet dogs don't seem to have much off while sleeping on our King size beds and having plenty of soft toys.
+It could also be due to sufficient fulfillment of NATURAL BEHAVIOURS which results in emotional fulfillment.

-Free living dogs have the following choices:
+Free living or street dogs have the following choices, which provides need fulfillment and emotional satisfaction:

 1. Where and when to sleep